 People's safety is well maintained.
-The service has strong systems in place to ensure people are safeguarded from abuse, through regular training and easily accessible policies.
+The service has systems in place to ensure people are safeguarded from abuse, through regular training and easily accessible policies.
 Infection control systems are good, and there is a wide range of measures in use to ensure people are safe from Covid 19.
-This includes testing visitors to the home, a designated handwashing station at the entrance, a designated visiting area as well as good use of personal protective equipment (PPE) by staff and visitors.
-Cleaning schedules are in place.
+This includes testing visitors to the home, a designated handwashing station at the entrance, as well as good use of personal protective equipment (PPE) by staff and visitors.
+Cleaning schedules are in place